Towards practical PDMP sampling: Metropolis adjustments, locally adaptive step-sizes, and NUTS-based time lengths: Practical Simulation of PDMPs through Metropolis Adjustment

-For $t < h$, the first term correspond to the piecewise constant approximation, while the second term is an error term.
+For $t < h$, the first term corresponds to the piecewise constant approximation, while the second term is an error term.
 Assuming that $K$ is known, to bound the error on $I_t$ by a given tolerance, we therefore chose

-What is left is to find an estimate of $K$.
-To do that, for a given initial step size $h_{guess}$, we build two approximation of $I_{h_{guess}}$, first using one step of size $h_{guess}$ then using two steps of size $h_{guess}/2$, that we call $A_1$ and $A_2$ respectively.
-Then
+To find an estimate of $K$ for a given initial step size $h_{guess}$, we build two approximations of $I_{h_{guess}}$ using left Riemann sums: one step of size $h_{guess}$ ($A_1$) and two steps of size $h_{guess}/2$ ($A_2$).
+Comparing these to the Taylor expansion of the integral gives: